hdmamin/jabberwocky/alexa/README.md

 python alexa/app.py
 ```

 6. Use ngrok to expose your endpoint to Alexa.
-(In theory you can also use AWS Lambda for this, but that seems to be built for smaller skills with less state.)
+(In theory you can also use AWS Lambda for this, but that seems to be built for skills with smaller environments.)
+If you haven't previously installed ngrok, you must first run `brew install --cask ngrok`.

 ```
 make ngrok